Omzig/fluentassertions/docs/_pages/extensibility.md

 }
 ```

 It's the returned assertions class that provides the actually assertion methods.
 You don't need to, but if you sub-class the self-referencing generic class `ReferenceTypeAssertions<TSubject, TSelf>`, you'll already get methods like `BeNull`, `BeSameAs` and `Match` for free.
 Assuming you did, and you provided an override of the `Identifier` property so that these methods know that we're dealing with a directory, it's time for the the next step.
 Let's add an extension that allows you to assert that the involved directory contains a particular file.
+Also please note the [CustomAssertion], is required if the context is to be understood when producing a FailWith message.

 ```csharp
 public class DirectoryInfoAssertions :